 They'll turn out crispy and crunchy, with a beautiful deep golden brown colour.
+My kids love them!

 Check out my eBook⭐Easy Air Fryer Recipes⭐ which includes 20 straightforward and easy-to-follow recipes for your air fryer.
 You'll be a pro at air fryer cooking in no time!
 Don't miss out, get your copy today!